-Each nominee was recommended for re-election by the Compensation and Nominating Committee for consideration by the Board and our shareholders.
+Each nominee was recommended for election by the Compensation and Nominating Committee for consideration by the Board and our shareholders.
+Each nominee has also consented to be named in this Proxy Statement and has agreed to serve if elected.
 If, before the Annual Meeting, any nominee becomes unable to serve, or chooses not to serve, the Board may nominate a substitute.
 In the event a substitute is nominated, the persons named as proxies on the proxy card will vote for the substitute.
 Alternatively, the Board may either let the vacancy remain unfilled until an appropriate candidate is identified or reduce the size of the Board to eliminate the unfilled seat.